trieuhuygiang/addiction-tracker/RENDER_DEPLOYMENT.md

 ### Connect to database (advanced)

-Use the **External Database URL** with a PostgreSQL client like pgAdmin or DBeaver.
+Use the **Direct Database URL** from Supabase with a PostgreSQL client like pgAdmin, DBeaver, or the Supabase SQL Editor.

 ---